Jessie Murray: Medico-Psychological Clinic

-From 1912 to 1914 Murray worked as a consulting physician at the Quinton Polyclinic for treatment by isotonised seawater.
-In 1913, while Murray was still consulting at the Polyclinic, she and Turner established the Medico-Psychological Clinic at 14 Endsleigh Street, where they both lived.
-Initially the clinic operated informally, opening only three afternoons a week, offering their services to those who could not afford an alternative; one of the clinic's aims was to provide treatment that could be afforded by middle-class patients.
+From 1912 to 1914 Murray worked as a consulting physician at the Quinton Polyclinic, where they treated gastroenteritis in infants, eczema and other skin diseases by isotonised seawater.
+In 1913, while Murray was still consulting at the Polyclinic, she and Turner established the Medico-Psychological Clinic at 14 Endsleigh Street, London, where they both lived.
+The clinic was one of the first psychotherapeutic consultancies in Britain.
+Initially the clinic operated informally, opening only three afternoons a week, offering its services to those who could not afford an alternative; one of the clinic's aims was to provide treatment that could be afforded by middle-class patients.